Genome Integrity Discussion Group

 Monday, June 4, 2018, 1:30 PM - 5:30 PM

 The New York Academy of Sciences, 7 World Trade Center, 250 Greenwich St Fl 40, New York, USA

 The New York Academy of Sciences

-The connection between cancer and genome integrity is widely appreciated.
-Importantly, the greater New York Metropolitan area is unparalleled in the concentration of world leading research on chromosome biology and function, as well as for research at the interface between chromosome integrity and the dynamics of malignancy.
-The Genome Integrity Discussion Group capitalize on this concentration of excellence, providing a forum for interaction between basic- and clinically-oriented research groups working in these fields.
-These meetings not only facilitate synergy between labs, but also provide a context in which previously unappreciated complementarities can be revealed.
+The greater New York metropolitan area is unparalleled in the concentration of world leading research on chromosome biology and function, as well as for research at the interface between chromosome integrity and the dynamics of malignancy.
+The Genome Integrity Discussion Group capitalizes on this concentration of excellence, providing a forum for interaction between basic- and clinically-oriented research groups working in these fields.
+These meetings facilitate synergy between labs, and provide a context in which previously unappreciated complementarities can be revealed.

-In that spirit, the talks will cover a broad range of areas, including, but not limited to the DNA damage response and cancer predisposition, DNA replication, transcription, chromatin modification, recombination, cell cycle control, telomeres, chromosome segregation, epigenetic states, as well as the emergence of new technologies relevant to research in genome integrity.
-Although a primary focus is upon basic mechanisms and processes, these areas are pertinent to cancer and myriad human disease states, and it is expected that this will be reflected in the substance of our discussions.
-The year-end meeting consists of a scientific symposium including a keynote presentation and four early career investigator short talks selected from abstract from 1:30 to 4:30 PM, followed by a poster session and networking reception from 4:30 to 6:00 PM.
+In that spirit, the talks cover a broad range of areas including the DNA damage response and cancer predisposition, DNA replication, transcription, chromatin modification, recombination, cell cycle control, telomeres, chromosome segregation, epigenetic states, as well as the emergence of new technologies relevant to research in genome integrity.
+Although a primary focus is upon basic mechanisms and processes, these areas are pertinent to cancer and myriad human disease states.

 Call for Student/Postdoc Presentation Abstracts: Deadline May 4, 2018